RAHC Workforce team travel to the NT

 RAHC eLearning milestone: 10,000 users

 The Remote Area Health Corps (RAHC) is excited welcome our 10,000th eLearning user.
-This milestone highlights the wider interest in education around working within remote Aboriginal and Torres Strait Islander communities
+This milestone highlights the wider interest in education around working within remote Aboriginal and Torres Strait Islander c

 Updates to Remote Primary Healthcare Manuals: August 2022